Amazon doubles down on entertainment with 'indie' movie bet

 Amazon said it has hired Ted Hope, a producer of independent movies including "Crouching Tiger, Hidden Dragon" and Academy Award-nominated "Eat Drink Man Woman", to spearhead the effort.

-"That verbiage probably scares theater owners," Bock said, referring to Amazons' plan to narrow the window between theatrical releases and streaming availability, adding that the theater chains could take some solace in Amazon's decision not to go for simultaneous release or just putting films straight out on video.
+"That verbiage probably scares theatre owners," Bock said, referring to Amazons' plan to narrow the window between theatrical releases and streaming availability, adding that the theatre chains could take some solace in Amazon's decision not to go for simultaneous release or just putting films straight out on video.

-Some theater chains objected vociferously when Netflix said it hoped to release the "Crouching Tiger, Hidden Dragon" sequel in select IMAX theaters and its streaming service at the same time.
+Some theatre chains objected vociferously when Netflix said it hoped to release the "Crouching Tiger, Hidden Dragon" sequel in select IMAX theatres and its streaming service at the same time.

 Amazon may have decided to target theatrical releases rather than pushing movies straight to Prime because big name talent still associates paying ticketholders with prestige, said Phil Contrino, chief analyst at Boxoffice.com.